Missing features

 • Current recycling status

 This drill-down shows exactly who wanted this feature.
-When it ships, these are the prospects to contact.
+When it’s implemented, these are the prospects to contact.

 Before you can track feature gaps, you need to configure your missing features in Rizer.